wxs/cherylhsu.ca/content/post/2021-08-06-the-summer-teachers.md

 title: "The summer teachers "
 date: 2021-08-06T15:20:21.144Z
 ---
-Following this loose, unfolding structure of a self(soul)-directed masters, I’ve given myself a “summer break” by tasting the sun-soaked madeleine of school-age youth, the familiar stretch and restless boredom of it.
+Following this loose, unfurling structure of a self(soul)-directed masters, I’ve given myself a “summer break” by tasting the sun-soaked madeleine of school-age youth, the familiar stretch and restless boredom of it.
 Languid laziness pierced through with the nagging feeling that I need to do something with my time, make important memories.

 I remember how at the beginning of summer, I would be simultaneously thrilled and impatient about the *potentiality* of the two-month break.
 It takes a period of time (usually several weeks) for my body to relax into the summer vibe, to let the anxieties of school drip from my skin.
 And then -- somewhere mid-way between July and August -- I’m no longer *longing* for summer, but finally, deliciously, *present with summer*.
 This occurs for a few blissful days, before I catch myself already mourning the end of it.